 There was another man on suicide watch.
 He was held alone behind glass walls, wearing nothing but a smock made of a special fabric that’s hard to bend.
 It’s so men can’t choke themselves with it.
 In the medical unit there was another enclosed room with padding.
 There was a man inside screaming.
 Officials said he had psychiatric issues.

-For the hundreds of detainees, there’s one full time doctor and one part-time psychiatrist.
+For the hundreds of detainees, there’s one full time doctor, one part time psychiatrist, and two full time counselors.
 With nurses and dental assistants, there are 32 medical staff overall.

 There were times, Steve said, when he came close to signing his own deportation papers.